MarkOpalski/markopalski/README.md

 ## 🤖 Why I'm on Git
 I'm here to get better with the **terminal**, **contribute to open-source projects**, and meet other slightly obsessive, problem-solving **weirdos**.
 Along the way, I aim to make contributions that are clear, respectful, and genuinely helpful to the projects I join.

-Ever since 1995—when I first met developers trading code like zines and passionately debating the ethics of software freedom—I’ve been hooked.
+From the early days of the internet, I first met developers trading code like zines and passionately debating the ethics of software freedom—I’ve been hooked.
 The open-source spirit blew my mind: collaborative, decentralized, and allergic to marketing.
 It felt like discovering a secret society that *actually worked*.

-So yes, I’m showing up late, but I bring snacks and genuine curiosity.
-And let’s be honest: AI code assistants are making it way easier for folks like me to dive in.
+And in all honesty: AI code assistants have made coding learnable for folks like me.
+As a beginner, I have many questions, and the best thing about AI is it's endless patience.
-_They don’t roll their eyes when I ask the same noob question 12 times, which makes them better collaborators than most humans I know._
+_They don’t roll their eyes when I ask the same noob question 12 times, which makes them great collaborators for learning._ Something I believe will catch on and spread globally, if it hasn't already.

 ## 🛠️ What I Love Building
 - Real-world tools that people use every day